lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab8.md

 A detailed breakdown of your score will be present in `autograder.txt`.

 ## Grading turnaround
-Scores will be uploaded to D2L by class time the Wednesday after the due dat.
+Scores will be uploaded to D2L by class time the Wednesday after the due date.